slgrobotics/robots_bringup/Docs/Create1/README.md

 # Turtlebot Create 1 Notes (Jazzy version)

-This is an updated and streamlined version of the prior document ( https://github.com/slgrobotics/turtlebot_create/tree/main/RPi_Setup ) - adjusted for ROS Jazzy.
+This is an updated and streamlined version of the prior document ( [RPi_Setup](https://github.com/slgrobotics/turtlebot_create/tree/main/RPi_Setup) ) - adjusted for ROS Jazzy.

-Familiarity with (now outdated) https://github.com/slgrobotics/turtlebot_create/blob/main/README.md is highly recommended.
+Familiarity with (now outdated) [Old README](https://github.com/slgrobotics/turtlebot_create/blob/main/README.md) is highly recommended.

 My Create 1 has a Raspberry Pi 3B ("turtle").
-The RPi runs sensors drivers (XV11 LIDAR and BNO055 IMU), and Autonomy Lab _base_ code (https://github.com/slgrobotics/create_robot).
+The RPi runs sensors drivers (XV11 LIDAR and BNO055 IMU), and [Autonomy Lab _base_ code](https://github.com/slgrobotics/create_robot).

 The rest of the robot nodes run on the Desktop, using my *articubot_one* codebase, inspired by Articulated Robotics.